haylocki/FrameByFrame/README.md

 # FrameByFrame

-Allows you to edit a video to remove dust and scratches.
+Allows you to edit a video frame by frame to remove blemishes from the video.
 The video can then be re-encoded using various AI scaling models.

 ## Windows Installation